 Despite what you may think, Lantana is fairly easy to grow in pots.
 All you need is a suitable soil mix and a suitable size pot.

 When it comes to caring for your potted Lantana plant, it doesn’t need much work.
 All it needs is water, light, and warmth.

 Growing Lantana in Containers

-As mentioned above, growing Lantana plants in pots are fairly easy, but there’s a caveat; you’ll need to figure out what type of Lantana you need to grow.
+As mentioned above, growing Lantana in pots are fairly easy, but there’s a caveat; you’ll need to figure out what type of Lantana you need to grow.

 Some Lantana varieties grow very large, whereas others are moderate in size.
 If you opt for one that grows large, you’ll have to buy a container that is sturdy and large enough to accommodate it.

 Lantana varieties are also suitable for pots and hanging baskets, like the Dwarf and Weeping varieties.
 The most popular varieties are the Lantana Camara and Patriot Cowboy.

 Now that you’ve chosen the type of Lantana you want to grow, let’s cover the six steps needed to grow your Lantana plant in a pot.

 The first step is to choose the right pot.
 The pot must have drainage holes at the bottom to avoid any diseases caused by soggy soil.

 Also, pick a pot larger than your plant’s rootball, enough to allow growth over a couple of years.